Chamber of Deputies

 Parliamentary groups

-The Rules of Procedure state that every Deputy must belong to a Parliamentary Group.
-Within two days of taking their seats, Deputies must tell the Secretary General of the Chamber of Deputies to which Group they belong.
+According to the Rules of Procedure of the Chamber, each Deputy shall belong to a Parliamentary Group.
+Within two days of the first sitting, the Deputies must declare to the Secretary General of the Chamber the Group to which they belong.
 The Mixed Group encompasses all Deputies who do not belong to any other Group.
-Under the conditions laid down in Rule 14, paragraph 5, political units may be formed within the Mixed Group.
-A minimum of 20 Deputies is required to form a Group.
+Political groupings can be formed within the Mixed Group, under the conditions laid down in the Rules of Procedure (Rule 14, paragraph 5).